jmgarciamaleno/ansible-php-dev-env/README.md

 - `roles/common/vars/system-groups.yml`
 - `roles/common/vars/system-users.yml`

 Add the users public ssh keys to the `roles/common/public_keys/` directory.
-Each file name must be the same as the user name.
+For the 'john.doe' user, the file must be 'john.doe.pub'.

 Configured users are created in the system with ssh access through their public ssh keys and apache virtual hosts are created for everyone (user.hostname).